Miro-Collas/LSL_Scripts/Multi-Light Day Switch/readme.md

 v3.0
 - stop resetting on owner change; no need for it
 - added command (autodaynightswitch) to allow day/night switching to be turned off
+- on long touch (more than 2secs), bring up dialog where touch permissions can be set